 Celebrity Spotting in Vancouver

 Today, spotting a celebrity in Vancouver has gotten a lot more common.
-Jessica Alba, Halle Berry, Hugh Jackman and more have explored the city when they're not filming, frequenting Vancouver joints like Blue Water Café + Raw Bar (Alicia Silverstone, Jamie Lee Curtis, Uma Thurman), CinCin Ristorante (Ben Affleck, Naomi Watts, Macy Gray, Robin Williams, Justin Timberlake) and Tojo's Restaurant (William Shatner, Eddie Murphy, Morgan Freeman).
+Jessica Alba, Halle Berry, Hugh Jackman and more have explored the city when they're not filming, frequenting Vancouver joints like Blue Water Café + Raw Bar (Alicia Silverstone, Jamie Lee Curtis, Uma Thurman), CinCin Ristorante (Ben Affleck, Naomi Watts, Macy Gray, Justin Timberlake) and Tojo's Restaurant (William Shatner, Eddie Murphy, Morgan Freeman).

 Of course, movie stars have to sleep somewhere.
 If you're completely obsessed, you can always try camping out at one of the hotels that celebrities love:

 A lot of people express surprise about Vancouver as a filming destination, and they're even more surprised when we rattle off some of the blockbusters touting Vancouver credentials.
 Here are five that we like:

 Starring: Ellen Page, Michael Cera, Jennifer Garner, Jason Bateman

 We like Juno because it's a lot like Vancouver: sort of indie, endearingly geeky at times, a little quirky, romantic and ultimately heartwarming.
 You might recognize the school scenes that were shot at Vancouver's Eric Hamber Secondary School.

 Starring: Hugh Jackman, Halle Berry, Ian McKellen, Patrick Stewart, Famke Janssen, Anna Paquin